Rochester, New York: 19th Ward

 The 19th Ward is a southwest neighborhood bordered by Genesee Street, West Avenue, and the Erie Canal, and is across the river from the University of Rochester.
 The neighborhood is one of the largest in Rochester.
 Now known by its slogan "Urban by Choice", in the early 19th century, the area was known as Castle Town, after Castle Inn, a tavern run by Colonel Isaac Castle.
-By the early 1820s, however, the area was overshadowed by developments in the north that would become downtown Rochester.
+By the early 1820s, however, the area was overshadowed by developments in the north that became downtown Rochester.
 Due to a tumultuous bend in the Genesee, the area was home to skilled boatsmen who assisted boats traveling north to Rochester and the area was consequently known during this time as "The Rapids".
 In the 1890s, as Rochester expanded, the area rapidly urbanized.
 By 1930, it was a booming residential area for doctors, lawyers, and other skilled workers.
 Homes in the originally upper-class neighborhood typically have gumwood trim, leaded glass, fireplaces, hardwood floors, and open porches.
 In the 1960s, property values fell as the population of Rochester did, the area experienced white flight accelerated by school busing, blockbusting, and race riots downtown, and crime increased, with violence, drug use, and neglected property further diminishing property values.
 In recent years, neighborhood revitalization has come from the "Brooks Landing" development along the Genesee River.
 Gentrification has occurred in the 19th Ward and adjacent Plymouth-Exchange area from the conversion of housing stock to student housing for the University of Rochester.
 Located in the 19th Ward are the Arvine Heights Historic District, Chili–West Historic District, Inglewood and Thurston Historic District, and Sibley–Elmdorf Historic District, listed on the National Register of Historic Places.